 A few months ago came the need for a fax machine.
 Worse yet, it had to reside on a dedicated phone line since the main line was configured to redirect unanswered calls to a mobile number after a number of rings and incoming faxes could occur any time of the day.

-Most people which are somewhat technologically inclined, hate faxes with a passion.
+Most people who are somewhat technologically inclined, hate faxes with a passion.
 They consider e-mail to be the superior medium for complex batch communication and regard fax as a relic from the past that refuses to die.
-While I sympathise with them and I certainly prefer doing my business paperlessly, I can also understand the appeal of The Fax today; it’s rather easy to feed a document to your device, dial in a number and be done with it, rather than learn how to use a computer, a scanner and an e-mail app.
+While I sympathise with them I can also understand the appeal of The Fax for certain people; it’s rather easy to feed a document to your device, dial in a number and be done with it, rather than learn how to use a computer, a scanner and an e-mail app.

-That explains the appeal of the fax and the reason it’s still in wide use today (at least in Greece, where basic computer knowledge such as sending a scanned image as an e-mail attachment is rather low).
+That explains the appeal of The Fax and the reason it’s still in wide use today (at least in Greece, where basic computer knowledge such as sending a scanned image as an e-mail attachment is surprisingly hard to find).
 In any case, while a dedicated phone line for the fax was deemed a necessity, it still wouldn’t justify a price of €15/month.
 What could I do, really?

 While pondering for potential solutions to the problem (such as internet fax services which don’t always work as advertised) I remembered that my ADSL modem router, an Intracom NetFaster IAD 1 had support for VoIP and sure enough, provided two RJ-11 ports.
 Could I perhaps buy a cheap VoIP account somewhere and connect my multifunction printer (which doubled as a fax too) on it?